sbaker-dev/imageObjects/README.md

 ### ImageObject
 There are lots of common image functions that have been mapped to images, so that a loaded image can have these as properties or as methods inherently rather than having to code them yourself.

+### LineObject
+This will search for lines within an ImageObject which you can then utilise as a mask or manipulate with ImageObjects